khushi-1907/ui-lab/README.md

   onRowSelect={setSelectedUsers}
   loading={false}
 />

-📘 Storybook Deployment
+🌐 Storybook Preview

-Option 1: Chromatic

-npx chromatic --project-token=<YOUR_PROJECT_TOKEN>

-Option 2: Vercel

-npm run build-storybook

-Deploy the storybook-static folder as a static site.
+Live Storybook: Storybook Preview Link
+(Replace with your Chromatic or Vercel deployment URL)

+🎬 Screenshots / GIFs
+InputField variants & states:

+DataTable interactions:

+(Replace with your own GIFs or screenshots stored in screenshots/ folder)

 📝 Approach
 Components are generic and reusable.

 Used TypeScript generics and proper typings for safety.

 Tailwind utility classes for rapid styling, responsive design, and dark mode support.

-Storybook used to document all component variants and states.
+Storybook documents all component variants and states.

-Vitest + Testing Library for basic unit and interaction tests.
+Vitest + Testing Library for unit and interaction tests.

 ✅ Assignment Completion Checklist
  InputField component with all variants, states, and features

  DataTable component with sorting, selection, loading & empty states